-Each department has a strategy in place to ensure that students who have fallen behind with work can catch-up.
-This strategy is outlined in each department's Handbook.
-Such students are dealt with, initially, by the subject teacher who has knowledge of the student, the guidance of department policies and the advice of their Head of Department.
+Each department has a strategy in place to ensure that students who have fallen behind with work can catch up.
+This strategy is outlined in each department's staff handbook.
+Such students are dealt with, initially, by the subject teacher who has knowledge of the student following the guidance of department policies and the advice of their Head of Department.

 If poor working practices continue, the department may put the student into a department-based detention (usually at lunchtime).
-More serious and persistent work problems would involve the Form Tutor and the Key Stage Co-ordinator.
-Strategies such as work reports, pupil mentoring, etc. are available to help students to improve their work patterns.
+More serious and persistent work problems would involve the Form Tutor and Head of Year.
+Strategies such as work reports, pupil mentoring, etc are available to help students to improve their work patterns.